 Although Allan had heard about God during his childhood and found solace in his growing passion for music, Allan’s home life continued to deteriorate during his teen years.
 He fell into the destructive clutches of drug use, and eventually he was expelled from his middle school in Pennsylvania.
 Shortly after, he dropped out of school and ended up running from the police.

 “When I got into drugs and alcohol, I sold all of my musical equipment,” Allan explained.
 As his life spiraled further out of control, his musical ambitions slipped away.
-At his lowest point, he found himself in Dallas, homeless and smoking crystal meth.
+At his lowest point, he found himself in Dallas, with no place to live and smoking crystal meth.
 In desperation, he cried out to God.

 God’s answer came in an unlikely form: an arrest.
 It was during his time in jail that Allan’s life was radically changed.
 “It was my nineteenth day in jail, and I remember thinking – I don’t have to live like this anymore.
 At the time I don’t think that I even knew how desperate my situation was, but God answered my prayer for help.
 From that point forward, He gave me the desire to change.
 In Psalms it says, ‘I am close to the broken hearted, I save those who are crushed in spirit.’
 He set me free, forgave me,